 The output of these sensors are displayed on the user friendly control panel to ensure correct system operation.

-The system can be connected to BMS.
-Modbus RS485 is provisioned on the controller for a single 16kW heat pump.
-Modbus RS485, BACnet MS-TP or BACnet TCP/IP Ethernet interface cards, supplied by Rheem, are required for any other configuration.
+The system can be connected to BMS via interface cards (Modbus RS485 or BACnet MS-TP or BACnet Ethernet) supplied by Rheem.
 Contact Rheem for further information on BMS.